kkrypt0nn/Python-Discord-Bot-Template/README.md

 ## How to download it

-This repository is now a template, on the top left you can simple click on "**Use this template**" to create a GitHub repository based on this template.
+This repository is now a template, on the top left you can simply click on "**Use this template**" to create a GitHub repository based on this template.

 Alternatively you can do the following: